¨Life is a tour; we are all tourists.”

 While both travelers and tourists travel somewhere for pleasure, many travel resources divide the two groups as follows (from differencebetween.net):

-¨tourists are shallow people who care more about boasting that they were in a place than actually experiencing it, while travelers are people who blaze new trails and experience a much deeper connection with a site by going to the exact same attractions that the tourists go to, but more deeply.¨
+¨tourists are shallow people who care more about boasting that they were in a place than actually experiencing it.
+At the same time, travelers blaze new trails and experience a much deeper connection with a site by going to the same attractions that the tourists go to, but more deeply.¨

 The City Sidewalks blogs provide excellent examples of the type of materials that argue against being a tourist.
 Here is their definition of the difference between a tourist and a traveler.